amundsen-io/rfcs/active-rfcs/0003-lineage.md

 *   The link to in-house lineage tool doesn’t always work.
-If the table/dataset is not indexed in in-house lineage tool, the user will get a 404 (e.g [user report](https://lyft.slack.com/archives/CBHCUQB2Q/p1584997367078000)).
+If the table/dataset is not indexed in in-house lineage tool, the user will get a 404.
-*   The UI in in-house lineage tool is hard to browse the actual lineage as it displays the full lineage instead one level at a time (E.g [graph](https://in-house lineage tool.lyft.net/lineage-report/relation/warehouse.core.fact_rides.html?cwRelationContent=graph&cwRelationGraph=dataflow) )
+*   The UI in in-house lineage tool is hard to browse the actual lineage as it displays the full lineage instead one level at a time.
 *   The lineage information provided by in-house lineage tool has lots of noise.
 For example, it will put s3 path as upstream/downstream for a given data set.
 *   Other popular OSS projects (e.g Apache Atlas) provide the UI support on lineage which is a feature gap for Amundsen adoption in the community.